MagdKamaldev/bookly/README.md

 ```

- ### and the fetch featured books use case will be like :
+ ### The fetch featured books use case will be like :

 ``` dart
 class FetchFeaturedBooksUseCase extends UseCase<List<BookEntity>, NoParameter> {